 Dorchester was founded in the late 1690s by a group of Congregationalist settlers from Massachusetts.
 Located on the banks of the Ashley River, Dorchester flourished as a trading village and by the mid 1700s had become the third largest town in South Carolina.

-The town’s fear of an impending French invasion in 1757 prompted the construction of a powder magazine and fort.
+The town’s fear of an impending French invasion in 1757 prompted the construction of a powder magazine and fort, which was fortified in 1775.
 Fort Dorchester saw little activity until the American Revolution, during which it served as an important military depot and strategic point.
 Many notable South Carolina military leaders, including Francis Marion and Thomas Sumter, were stationed at Fort Dorchester during the war to guard the powder magazine.

 The Colonial Dorchester State Historic Site is listed in the National Register, which adds the following information:

 (Old Dorchester State Park; Fort Dorchester) Old Dorchester consists today of the ruins of the church tower, which was built about 1750 and the tabby fort constructed in July 1775.
-House sites and other structures remain as ruins.
+The fort was used as a garrison by both British and American troops, and at one point General Francis Marion House sites and other structures remain as ruins.
 Originally the town was the third largest in South Carolina.
 It consisted of a bridge, two wharves, “a boat building place,” a church and about forty houses.
 The town of Dorchester was established in 1695 by New Englanders of Massachusetts Bay.
 St. George’s, an Anglican Parish, was erected 1717.
 A brick church begun in August 1719 was enlarged in the 1730s.
 The tower was built before 1753 and in 1766 had four bells.
 Burned by the British in the American Revolution, the church was partially repaired and used afterwards, but as the congregation moved away it fell into decay.

 Fort Dorchester began as a brick powder magazine enclosed by a tabby wall in 1757.
 During the American Revolution, Dorchester was a strategic point.
 In 1775, the magazine was fortified and the garrison commanded by Capt.
 Francis Marion.
 British troops occupied the town in April 1780.
 They were driven out by cavalry and infantry under Col. Wade Hampton and Gen. Nathanael Greene on December 1, 1781.
 The town gradually declined after the Revolution.
 It was abandoned by 1788.